LibCrowds/docs/docs/collections/introduction.md

 Collection microsites can be created and configured by users with administrator rights.

-??? warning "Administrator rights required"

-    To request administrator rights please get in touch by clicking the email icon in the footer of this page.
+---

-For documentation on how to create a collection microsite, see the [New Collection](/collections/new.md) guide.
+To find out how to create a collection microsite, see the [New Collection](/collections/new.md) guide.